 Cars have had this set up for around the last 20 years.

-However, motorcycles weren’t quite so quick to catch up with the emissions laws, and as a result, the same technology didn’t start to get put into place until 2010.
+However, motorcycles weren’t quite so quick to catch up with the emissions laws, so the same technology didn’t start to get put into place until 2010.

 This means that any motorcycle produced before 2010 won’t have the technology to help counteract the air/fuel ratio that higher percentage ethanol fuel needs for the bike to run right.